-AC Mandal, the author of ‘The Seated Man’119 was a leading Danish surgeon.
+AC Mandal was a leading Danish surgeon who wrote the ‘The Seated Man’119.
 Becoming disillusioned in the conventional wisdom of the principles of correct chair design, he transferred his scientific and critical training to that of the biomechanics of sitting.
 He observed that young children naturally sit with the chair tilted forwards onto the front legs.
 They then support their elbows on the table, which for a small child is the right height, and the protective lumbar lordosis is effortlessly and correctly maintained.
 As the child grows the height of the table becomes relatively lowered and the child then sits in the usual semi slumped position.
 This results in short episodes of backache, which are ignored, and possibly to permanent stretching of the posterior spinal elements which can predispose to instability and a lifetime of adult spinal pathology.

 (The 4 (+2) main adverse effects apply :-

 - There is a x2.5 increase in spinal loading over full reclination on the discs and 40% over that of standing upright (Nachemson, Sato but not Wilke).

 - The pelvis tends to tilt backwards reducing the important and protective wedge (lordotic) angle at the lower 2 lumbar joints.

 - The position may be prolonged in an office or work environment.

 - Lumbar (not pelvic) support accentuates this effect.

 - And the hip flexion also tilts the pelvis backwards.

 - the vulnerable lower lumbar joints are forced into a flexed position so that the protective high wedge angle is reduced to a point that the disc contents are liable to move backwards and protrude.

 - See BIOMECHANICS that determine safe sitting